Michael Marshall Smith

 Michael Paul Marshall Smith (born 3 May 1965) is an English novelist, screenwriter and short story writer who also writes as Michael Marshall, M. M. Smith and Michael Rutger.

 Biography

 Born in Knutsford, Cheshire, Smith moved with his family at an early age to first Illinois and then Florida.
 When he was seven, the family moved again, this time to South Africa, and then to Australia before eventually returning home to England in 1973.

-He was educated in Chigwell and at King's College, Cambridge, where he studied Philosophy, Social and Political Science, and became involved with the Cambridge Footlights.
+He was educated at Chigwell School and at King's College, Cambridge, where he studied Philosophy, Social and Political Science, and became involved with the Cambridge Footlights.
 Under the pseudonym of Michael Rutger, he became a comedy writer and performer on the BBC Radio 4 series And Now in Colour, which ran for two series.
 Between 2002 and 2004, he also co-wrote material for two series of surreal comedy Dare to Believe.

 Writing career

 Smith's first published story was "The Man Who Drew Cats", which won the British Fantasy Award in 1991 for "Best Short Story".
 He has been published in Postscripts.
 His first novel, Only Forward, was published in 1994 and won the August Derleth Award for Best Novel in 1995, and then the Philip K. Dick Award in 2000.
 The plot involves the lead character, Stark, having to find a missing man he believes to have been kidnapped, and travel through the strange zones of his city.
 In 1996, his second novel, Spares, was released, a novel in which the lead character, Jack, goes on the run with clones who are used for spare body parts for rich people, when he realises they are people with feelings.
 Steven Spielberg's DreamWorks purchased the film rights for Spares, but a film was never made.
 When the rights lapsed, DreamWorks did produce The Island, whose plot had strong similarities to Spares, though Smith did not consider it worthwhile to pursue legal action over the similarities.
 He now considers it unlikely a Spares film will ever be made.

 The novel The Straw Men was the first to be written under the shortened name "Michael Marshall".
 This change of name was originally due to the publishing of another book of the same name in 2001 by Martin J. Smith.
 However, Marshall Smith then decided to use the split to offer the possibility of publishing different genres of books under the two names – "modern day" novels as Michael Marshall, and horror/science fiction as Michael Marshall Smith.

 In 2012, he set up Ememess Press, a virtual small press specialising in producing electronic versions of the short fiction written under the name Michael Marshall Smith.

 Intruders, a television series on BBC America, is based on Smith's 2007 novel The Intruders.